-A big change from the earlier promotion is that this year’s Fiesta Movement will generate all of the tv, print and digital advertising for the 2014 Fiesta launch over the summer.
-WPP agency Team Detroit, Ford’s agency of record, will use the influencer produced video to create advertising and tie in with the promotional partners to further the reach.
+A big change from the earlier promotion is that this year’s Fiesta Movement will generate all of the tv, print, and digital advertising for the 2014 Fiesta launch over the summer.
+WPP agency Team Detroit, Ford’s agency of record, will use the influencer produced a video to create advertising and tie in with the promotional partners to further the reach.

 They had a head start when Ford started the Fiesta for 2011.
 Thousands of consumers submitted entries to be selected as among 100 digital influencers given the keys to your Fiesta for half a year.

 Above all, it brought top-of-mind awareness for the Fiesta name to a fresh generation of motorists.

 Four years after, Ford is resurrecting the Fiesta Movement for the start of the 2014 Fiesta.
 Monty, now well into his tenure at Ford, declared a “societal remix” of the effort that was classic this morning during a Social Media Week occasion at Bloomberg Headquarters in NY.
 Ford is integrating successful societal efforts for the Explorer, Escape, and Fusion, in addition to the lessons from the first Fiesta Movement.